vibe2founder/request2http/README.md

 ---

-## 🎯 Why one-request-4-all?
+## 🎯 Why Fetcher?

-Tired of heavy HTTP libraries? **one-request-4-all** is a lightweight, native Node.js fetch implementation that provides the exact same interface as axios.
+Tired of heavy HTTP libraries? **Fetcher** is a lightweight, native Node.js fetch implementation that provides the exact same interface as axios.
 Just change the import and enjoy a smaller bundle size!

 ### ✨ Key Features